 Thank you, Doug!
 What a great resource GuitarNoise.com is, with its free, detailed, informative lessons.

-And here is Ten-Penny Bit again, with changes I added to it after listening to how Dave actually plays it on the video.
+And here is Ten-Penny Bit again, with a few ornamental changes that sounded right to me after listening to a few videos.
 (There are other changes that could be added, also, but you can add them yourself!
 The more I listen to this free fiddle music, the more details I notice.)

 The chords for this free fiddle music are my own suggestion -- you could probably switch the G's and Em's around and not really have it sound too different.

-I really love this free fiddle music, Ten Penny Bit-- thanks, David, for making it available!
+I really love this free fiddle music, Ten Penny Bit.

 Do you have a story or a question about teaching guitar?
 Do you think it is a hard instrument for beginners, or easy?
 What have been your challenges?